romanha/elasticsearch-status-monitor/readme.md

 The tool logs into a `logs` folder, which is created in the directory from where the tool is called.

+The `latest` sub-directory contains the logs of the most recent run.
+Additionally, the tool archives logs in sub-directories named after the report's timestamp.

 <a id="configuration"></a>
 ## Configuration